mattermost/docs/README.md

 ### Reviewing Pull Requests

 Once a pull request has been submitted and the correct label assigned, the review process begins.
-This includes aligning the content with the Style Guide, validating processes, and tagging any other relevant committers.
+This includes aligning the content with the Style Guide, validating processes, and tagging any other relevant committees.
 You can read more about the review process and expectations [here](https://developers.mattermost.com/contribute/getting-started/code-review/).

 Once the review process is complete and depending on the type of issue it is (e.g., a typo fix vs. a new feature), the change is either merged into master and pushed immediately or merged into the release branch and pushed in alignment with the release.
 The branch is then deleted.